KennethScott/hostbridge/README.md

 Doesn't prompt to set host and userid (or regions/repos) on first load

-Doesn't reprompt for password on login failure.
-Must restart VSCode and try again.

 Currently limited to a single host.

 ## Release Notes

 Continuing to work toward fully stable 1.0 version of the extension.

-### 0.3.5
+### 0.3.6

-Added Put feature and also changed folder icons to use theme defaults.
+Added ability to notify and retry on login failure.